hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

    stub packages were found, they are installed and then another run is performed.

-.. option:: --junit-xml JUNIT_XML
+<span id="junit-xml"></span>`--junit-xml JUNIT_XML`

-    Causes mypy to generate a JUnit XML test result document with type checking results.
+   : Causes mypy to generate a JUnit XML test result document with
+    type checking results.
 This can make it easier to integrate mypy with continuous integration (CI) tools.

-.. option:: --find-occurrences CLASS.MEMBER
+<span id="find-occurrences"></span>`--find-occurrences CLASS.MEMBER`

-    This flag will make mypy print out all usages of a class member based on static type information.
+   : This flag will make mypy print out all usages of a class member
+    based on static type information.
 This feature is experimental.

-.. option:: --scripts-are-modules
+<span id="scripts-are-modules"></span>`--scripts-are-modules`

-    This flag will give command line arguments that appear to be scripts (i.e. files whose name does not end in ``.py``) a module name derived from the script name rather than the fixed name :py:mod:`__main__`.
+   : This flag will give command line arguments that appear to be
+    scripts (i.e. files whose name does not end in ``.py``) a module name derived from the script name rather than the fixed name :py:mod:`__main__`.